 Snow Emergencies shall be defined at one of the following levels:

-Level One: Motorists are advised to use caution due to hazardous road conditions resulting from accumulations of snow and/or ice.
+Level One: Roadways are hazardous with blowing and/or drifting snow, roadways may be icy.
+Motorists are advised to use caution due to hazardous road conditions resulting from these conditions and possible accumulations of snow and/or ice.

-Level Two: Road conditions are extremely hazardous due to snow and/or ice and essential travel only is advised.
+Level Two: Roadways are extremely hazardous due to accumulated or blowing snow and roadways may be icy.
+Only essential travel is advised.

-Level Three: Road conditions are extremely dangerous and travel is restricted to the following purposes: Public safety and emergency personnel travel; Travel to and from work if required by your employer; Travel for medical purposes or to obtain necessary provisions.
-Travel for any other purposes is considered to be nonessential and violations will be enforced by law enforcement personnel.
+Level Three: Roadways are extremely dangerous and travel is restricted to the following: public safety and emergency personnel, travel to and from work if attendance is required by the employer and travel for medical purposes or to obtain necessary provisions.
+Travel for any other purposes is considered to be non-essential and violations may be enforced by law enforcement personnel.
+Violators are subject to prosecution.

 Impediments to Timely Service